 How much Omega Sufficiency® is required each day?

 Exact daily requirements for EPA and DHA sufficiency are difficult to establish.
 Anthropological data indicates that our genetically identical preagricultural ancestors and the Nordic populations consumed significant amounts of EPA and DHA each day.
 Furthermore, these healthy peoples also consumed much less Omega 6 fatty acid from corn and soy which is now so prevalent in Western diets.
+As an example, aboriginal peoples of the Pacific Northwest often budgeted a full salmon per person per day for the winter months; this would equate to enormous amounts of omega-3 intake per day.

 The increased amounts of stress and toxins as well as the decreased amounts of healthy nutrients and exercise further increase the daily requirements for EPA and DHA for today's humans.

 In a recent 1998 study conducted by Eaton et al entitled “The return of n-3 fatty acids into the food supply.” published in the World Review of Nutrition and Diet the authors estimated the daily EPA and DHA intake of pre-agricultural humans.
 They report that the average daily EPA and DHA intakes were approximately 390 mg/day and 270 mg/day respectively.
+Keep in mind, these humans were very small compared to modern humans so this worked out to an average daily EPA and DHA intake of 130 mg/day and 90 mg/day respectively per 40 lbs or 18 kgs of body weight.